kriberg/salt-armada/README.md

 This will install and configure everything.
 When running for the first time, it will give you an error that it can't delete the old postgres-latest.dmp file.
 Just ignore it, there's a small limitation in salt which causes it.
+This will also start a task called "universe.update_universe" that fetches all api call types, sovereignty and such.
+This task has to finish before we can add API keys, but we will get to that later.

-Next, we'll bootstrap the universe and then create an admin user for you to log in with.
+Next, we'll create an admin user for you to log in with:
-The bootstrapping takes a couple of minutes, but it will run in the background after you've started it.

     su - stationspinner
     cd /srv/www/stationspinner
     source env/bin/activate
     cd web
-    python manage.py runtask universe.update_universe
     python manage.py createsuperuser

 Use the same parameters as you gave for admins in the configuration.
 This can